Video: The Breakdown – “Songwriters’ common mistakes and misconceptions”

 Words & Music is pleased to continue extending its helpful “how-to” series for our members, “The Breakdown,” into the realm of short, question-and-answer videos.

-In this episode, SOCAN A&R Representative Houtan Houdania asks Cheryl Link, the Senior Creative Director of peermusic Canada – winner of SOCAN’s Publisher of the Year Award in 2021 – “What are the most common mistakes and misconceptions for novice songwriters?”
+In this episode, SOCAN A&R Representative Houtan Hodania asks Cheryl Link, the Senior Creative Director of peermusic Canada – winner of SOCAN’s Publisher of the Year Award in 2021 – “What are the most common mistakes and misconceptions for novice songwriters?”
 The answers include information about royalties funding retirement, and the importance of networking.

 Photo by courtesy/courtoisie.
 Mustafa.